 In this section we present an algorithm that allows to compute an optimal global alignment in linear space.
+It was first presented by Hirschberg (1975).
 We discuss the case of local alignment below.
 Our presentation is for the simple case of homogeneous linear gap costs $g(\ell) = \ell \cdot \gamma$, where γ is the cost for a single gap character.
 However, it can be generalized for affine gap costs with some additional complications.